Join a Student Group

 Community Engagement in the Community

 Take advantage of the myriad of opportunities the University offers for community engagement within the area and Minnesota.
-On campus, Campus Ministry has many resources to help you facilitate volunteer experiences.
+On campus, Campus Ministry or XPD has many resources to help you facilitate volunteer experiences.
 Also, the Central Minnesota United Way has a great database for seeking out volunteer opportunities that range from one-time commitments to sustained weekly involvement of two to ten hours over a period of time.